harsha4288/SGSVolunteers/DB_Documentation.md

 *Comment: Assigns roles to user profiles.*
 *Indexes: `idx_profile_roles_profile_id(profile_id)`, `idx_profile_roles_role_id(role_id)`.*

+**Automatic Role Assignment:**
+A database trigger (`trg_assign_default_volunteer_role`) automatically assigns the Volunteer role (ID: 3) to every new profile created in the system.
+This ensures that all users have at least the basic Volunteer role by default.

 ### 3.5. `public.volunteers`
 Stores details of individual volunteers, typically from Google Form registrations.